Structure

 Recognised forms of training (i.e. Certified) can be tailored to each person.
 The trainer can take into consideration questions such as: ‘Does the person understand?
 Do I need to offer a different examples and ways of explaining this content?’
 Use of verbal, printed words and images, prompts, and digital tools including video can assist.

 Consider personal challenges and strengths when matching individuals to work and training.
 For instance, a social/team environment in a café can be a challenge for people who experience anxiety.
-Less socially interactive work can be an
+Less socially interactive work can be an alternative.
+Some WISE have programs that are designed to build on technical strengths of clients such as computing or gaming skills.

-team on a daily basis to ensure good work experiences.
+Work tasks can be modified by the on-site support team on a daily basis to ensure good work experiences.
 Modifying workplaces can be straightforward, such as ensuring access to the right equipment, or the use checklists to guide workdays.
 Modifications are guided by deep understanding of individual needs.

 Skills sets are strengthened via short courses, work and meetings (i.e. Individual Toolkit meeting), which also assist in preparing Individuals for Open Employment.